 1114.
-As alleged in this Complaint, at all relevant times, BMW has held out the Class Vehicles to be reduced emissions and EPA-compliant.
-BMW disclosed certain details about the BMW Clean Diesel engine, but nonetheless, BMW intentionally failed to disclose the important facts that the NOx reduction system in the Polluting BMW Vehicles turns off or is limited during normal driving conditions and that the Polluting BMW Vehicles had defective emission controls, deploy a "Defeat Device," emitted higher levels of pollutants than expected by a reasonable consumer, emitted high levels of pollutants, and were non-compliant with EPA emissions requirements, making other disclosures about the emission system deceptive.
+As alleged in this Complaint, at all relevant times, BMW, with Bosch's knowledge and complicity, has held out the Class Vehicles to be reduced emissions and EPA-compliant.
+BMW disclosed certain details about the BMW Clean Diesel engine, but nonetheless, BMW, with Bosch's knowledge and complicity, intentionally failed to disclose the important facts that the NOx reduction system in the Polluting BMW Vehicles turns off or is limited during normal driving conditions and that the Polluting BMW Vehicles had defective emission controls, deploy a "Defeat Device," emitted higher levels of pollutants than expected by a reasonable consumer, emitted high levels of pollutants, and were non-compliant with EPA emissions requirements, making other disclosures about the emission system deceptive.